AcademySoftwareFoundation/tac/process/lifecycle.md

 ### Expectations

-Adopted Stage projects will have an Annual Review to assess if it is still meeting those requirements.
+Adopted Stage projects will have an Annual Review to assess if the project is still meeting the Adopted Stage requirements.
 At the Annual Review, the TAC will vote to either:

 * Renew the project at the Adopted Stage if it continues to [meet those requirements](#requirements-2).
 * Move the project to the [Archive Stage](#archive-stage).
 In this case, the trademark and any other assets will be returned to the project maintainers or an organization they designate.